Neuro-Dynamics/LCZero-Stuff/README.md

 # LCZero Hybrid Nets

 Brain experiment #31415926
-May 15, 2018: The surgery has been completed, the patient is soon to wake up from her slumber.
+May 15, 2018: I have completed the surgery, the patient is soon to wake up from her slumber.
 I will plug her into the client software...
 IT'S ALIVE!!!

-The experiment consisted of taking two LCZ nets and just transplant the weight values from one to the other.
-In our case the first transplant involved copying the Value Head + Conv of LCZ ID237 into LCZ ID296.
+The experiment consisted of taking two LCZ nets and just transplanting the weight values from one to the other.
+In this case the first transplant involved copying the Value Head + Conv of LCZ ID237 into LCZ ID296.
-After testing, the hybrid 237Val-296Pol was stronger than either net, surprisingly proving this kind of brain surgery was possible.
+After testing, the hybrid 237Val-296Pol was considerably stronger than both *parent* nets, surprisingly proving this kind of brain surgery was possible.

 ## Download some hybrid nets for testing